All Episodes

 If we do not roll this stuff back in the next two to four years, it will be too late.

-Mark Steided for Rush Open Line Friday.
+Mark Steid in for Rush Open Line Friday.

 I'll tell you why I liked it afterwards.

-There was an old lady of Malice who wanted to bomb a dude's palace.
+There was an old lady of malice who wanted to bomb a dude's palace.

 Let's go to Patrick in Rockford, Illinois.